wesley-petit/game-production-pipeline/docs/install-jenkins.md

 ### Automatic builds for Unreal Engine

 In these guide, we explain how to setup a Jenkins pipeline to automatically package an Unreal Engine project and (optionally) send a discord notification containing a download link to the package.
-These guide is heavily inspire by [Patrice Vignola guide](https://patricevignola.com/post/automation-jenkins-unreal), I updated the instructions with Unreal Engine 5.
+These guide is heavily inspired by [Patrice Vignola guide](https://patricevignola.com/post/automation-jenkins-unreal), I updated the instructions with Unreal Engine 5.

 <p align="center"><img width="80%" src="./assets/jenkins/package-pipeline.png" alt="Jenkins package pipeline"></p>